NARCOTICS and DRUG CASES

 |

-Roger C. Wilson has extensive experience defending persons accused of violating federal narcotics laws and of related crimes such as money laundering and racketeering.
 Our clients have included alleged senior cartel members, multinational traffickers, and “street-level” actors.
 We handle cases across the spectrum, from simple possession charges to large-scale international trafficking.
 No case is too small or too large, too simple or too complex.

-We are particularly situated to assist clients with important aspects of international cases.
+We are particularly situated to assist clients with international cases.
 Formerly, Roger practiced international law with a large, prominent international law firm in Washington, DC, where he represented many clients (mostly corporate, including banks) in such areas as sanctions-related enforcement matters with the U.S. Treasury Department's Office of Foreign Assets Controls (OFAC) as well as in government-related international litigation generally.
 Roger also has served as an adjunct law school professor teaching courses in international law and federal courts.

-From this substantial private-sector experience, we have expertise in areas often uniquely involved in international narcotics cases.
-One example is the complex legal regime governing extradition of charged persons to the United States from foreign countries.
-Another example is asset freezes and sanctions applied against foreign persons as well as U.S. persons under the Foreign Narcotics Kingpin Designation Act (the so-called "Kingpin Act", 21 U.S.C. § 1901 et seq.) (distinct from the Continuing Criminal Enterprise Statute, 21 U.S.C. § 848 et seq. -- the so-called Foreign Kingpin Statute"), also administered by OFAC.
+From this experience, we have expertise in areas often uniquely involved in international narcotics cases.
+One such area is the complex legal regime governing extradition of charged persons to the United States from foreign countries.
+Another is asset freezes and sanctions applied against both foreign and U.S. persons under the Foreign Narcotics Kingpin Designation Act also administered by OFAC.
+Another still is the extensive rules regarding alleged international money laundering.

-We are particularly situated to assist clients with important aspects of international cases.
+We are particularly situated to assist clients with international cases.
 Formerly, Roger practiced international law with a large, prominent international law firm in Washington, DC, where he represented many clients (mostly corporate, including banks) in such areas as sanctions-related enforcement matters with the U.S. Treasury Department's Office of Foreign Assets Controls (OFAC) as well as in government-related international litigation generally.
 Roger also has served as an adjunct law school professor teaching courses in international law and federal courts.

-From this substantial private-sector experience, we have expertise in areas often uniquely involved in international narcotics cases.
-One example is the complex legal regime governing extradition of charged persons to the United States from foreign countries.
-Another example is asset freezes and sanctions applied against foreign persons as well as U.S. persons under the Foreign Narcotics Kingpin Designation Act (the so-called "Kingpin Act", 21 U.S.C. § 1901 et seq.) (distinct from the Continuing Criminal Enterprise Statute, 21 U.S.C. § 848 et seq. -- the so-called Foreign Kingpin Statute"), also administered by OFAC.
+From this experience, we have expertise in areas often uniquely involved in international narcotics cases.
+One such area is the complex legal regime governing extradition of charged persons to the United States from foreign countries.
+Another is asset freezes and sanctions applied against both foreign and U.S. persons under the Foreign Narcotics Kingpin Designation Act also administered by OFAC.
+Another still is the extensive rules regarding alleged international money laundering.

 International Cases

 Roger has represented many persons charged in complex international narcotics trafficking cases.
 We have particular experience representing persons prosecuted in the United States for conduct abroad--including entirely abroad--for alleged violation of United States narcotics laws.
 Our cases have involved clients from and conduct in numerous foreign countries, including Bolivia, Colombia, the Dominican Republic, Ecuador, Guatemala, Mexico, Peru, Spain, and Switzerland.
 Extradition We have substantial experience in the extradition context.
 A number of our clients have been extradited to the United States from foreign countries, including Colombia, Mexico, Spain, and Switzerland.
 This specialized context presents unique challenges, and also possible defense opportunities, for persons targeted for extradition to the United States.
 It is particularly important for persons detained abroad pursuant to U.S. extradition requests to consult with U.S. legal counsel as soon as possible after arrest abroad.
-We can work with foreign counsel or directly with clients abroad facing extradition to the United States.
-We can assist foreign counsel in resisting extradition from a foreign country, including by advising on American law and the charges involved in the extradition request.
-We can investigate the circumstances of the American case or investigation in which extradition is sought.
-We can consult with government officials in the United States regarding and in advance of the extradition, including with a view to resolving pending or anticipated charges.
-And by early attention to the cases of clients facing extradition, we can help to place the clients in the most advantageous position possible when extradition occurs.
-We also assist persons faced with extradition from the United States to other countries.
-The Kingpin Act |
+Our firm can work with foreign counsel or directly with clients abroad facing extradition to the United States.
+We can assist foreign counsel in resisting extradition by a foreign country, including by advising on American law and the charges involved in the extradition request.
+We also can investigate the circumstances of the American case in which extradition is sought, including consultation with U.S. government officials in advance of the extradition, perhaps with a view to resolving pending or anticipated charges.
+By early attention to the cases of clients facing extradition, we can help to place the clients in the most advantageous position possible when extradition to the United States occurs.
+We also assist persons faced with extradition from the United States to other countries. |

 RESULTS